Choosing Japan: The Benefits for Foreign Software Engineers

 Adapting to a Different Culture

-As we discussed, exposure to completely different work cultures and practices will add value to the personal and professional profile.
-However, adapting to new ways always requires stepping out of your comfort zone to adapt to the differences in the working styles of Japanese companies.
+As we discussed, exposure to completely different work cultures and practices will add value to one’s personal and professional profile.
+However, adapting to new ways always requires stepping out of one’s comfort zone to accommodate the differences in the working styles of Japanese companies.

 Moreover, it is not only about the work culture; one has to adjust to the overall Japanese culture to integrate well.
 And believe me, one needs to be very observant, flexible, and adaptive to adjust to a pleasing but very different culture and many unspoken rules of Japan.